Midnex/icc-brightness/README.md

 ## Introduction

-This tool is a work-around for displays whose brightness control is not supported by the Linux kernel versions before 5.12.
-Even if you have a more recent kernel, you may prefer the brightness values that this tool provides.
+This tool is a work-around for displays whose brightness control is not supported by the Linux kernel yet.
 It performs well on OLED displays, since these have very dark black point and their power consumption is relative to the brightness of the viewed content.

 This tool can also be used on an LCD display, but in that case you really want to control the brightness directly using the display backlight.